Georgia moving forward with mass voter purge Monday

 Critics of the policy say government records on inactive voters can be incorrect, and they argue that a citizen shouldn’t be removed from the voting rolls just for deciding not to participate in elections.

-“Voters shouldn't lose their right to vote simply because they have decided not to express that right in recent elections,” Abrams’ former campaign manager Lauren Groh-Wargo said in October after the purge was first announced.
+"Voters should not lose their right to vote simply because they have decided not to express that right in recent elections," said Seth Bringman, a spokesman for Fair Fight Action, a voting rights advocacy group founded by Abrams.
+“While updating the voter rolls if Georgians move or pass away is reasonable, the state's use-it-or-lose-it policy infringes on Georgians' Constitutional rights.”

 Election officials counter that the list maintenance makes the administration of elections smoother and helps guard against voter fraud.